IS MY CERTIFIED PRE-OWNED CAR COVERED UNDER CALIFORNIA LEMON LAW?

 Norman Taylor & Associates

-When a vehicle is certified pre-owned, it should typically have fewer than 80,000 miles on it and should be seven years old or less.
-Certified pre-owned vehicles have a valid manufacturer’s warranty and before being offered in the market, they go through a series of thorough inspections.
+When a vehicle is certified pre-owned (or CPO), it should typically have fewer than 85,000 miles on it and should be less than six years old.
+Certified pre-owned vehicles still have a valid manufacturer’s warranty and usually even come with an extended warranty.

 The following may be considered when inspecting a vehicle to be labeled certified pre-owned: